ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH01_Object-Oriented programming Concepts and Terminologies/05-CH01_VID03_Inheritance.md

 - **Organizes code** by grouping common functionality in a parent class.
 - **Reduces redundancy** by allowing child classes to inherit common attributes/functions.
-- **Improves readability and usability** by defining clear relationships between parent and child classes.
+- **Improves readability and reusability** by defining clear relationships between parent and child classes.
 - **Allows controlled access** to functions and attributes depending on the class type.

 This structured use of inheritance makes **OOP-based systems more modular, flexible, and maintainable**.